Footleg/rpi-pico/pico-cpp/README.md

 - Edit the source file specified for the project in the add_executable block, changing main.cpp to fire_effect.cpp
 - If we try to compile now, we will get errors as some required libraries are not included.
 We need to figure out the includes needed in the CMakeLists.txt file for the target libraries we included (and remove those from the boilerplate that we do not need).
 The includes in the cpp source files give some clues, as do the target link libraries.
 If you miss any, then the compiler errors will also give you some ideas as to what was missed.
 For further guidance, take a look in the CMakeLists.txt files under any of my example project folders in this repo for different Pimoroni Pico hardware combinations.

-For the fire_effect examaple, I determined we needed this list:
+For the fire_effect example, I determined we needed this list:

 - include(common/pimoroni_bus)
 - include(libraries/bitmap_fonts/bitmap_fonts)